sous-chefs/firewall/README.md

 #### Attribute Parameters
 - name: name attribute. arbitrary name to uniquely identify this firewall rule
-- protocol: valid values are: :udp, :tcp. default is all protocols
+- protocol: valid values are: :icmp, :udp, :tcp, or protocol number. default is :tcp.
+Using protocol numbers is not supported using the ufw provider (default for debian/ubuntu systems).
 - port: incoming port number (ie. 22 to allow inbound SSH), or an array of incoming port numbers (ie. [80,443] to allow inbound HTTP & HTTPS).
 NOTE: `protocol` attribute is required with multiple ports, or a range of incoming port numbers (ie. 60000..61000 to allow inbound mobile-shell.
 NOTE: `protocol`, or an attribute is required with a range of ports.
 - source: ip address or subnet to filter on incoming traffic. default is `0.0.0.0/0` (ie Anywhere)
 - destination: ip address or subnet to filter on outgoing traffic.